lebek/reversible-raytracer/README.md

-# Reversible Ray Tracer
+# Reversible Raytracer
-The Reversible Ray Tracer (RRT) is a program that takes a description of a 3D scene and outputs a picture of the scene.
+Reversible Raytracer is a program that takes a description of a 3D scene and outputs a picture of the scene.
 But it doesn’t end there.
-Say what you want to change about the output and RRT can backtrack to the inputs and update them to bring about the intended change.
+Say what you want to change about the output and it can backtrack to the inputs and update them to bring about the intended change.

 ## Dependencies
 * numpy
 * scipy
 * theano
-* tornado

 ## Usage
 ```